Spanish Polvoron (Shortbread) Recipe Made With Crackers

 Tips and Techniques

-- Substitute nuts with other ingredients such as dried fruits, cookies, etc.
+- Substitute the nuts with other ingredients such as dried fruits, cookies, etc.

-- Cream butter with sugar to lessen its grainy texture.
+- Cream the butter with the sugar to lessen its grainy texture.

-- Allow it to set inside the refrigerator before serving.
+- Allow the polvoron to set inside the refrigerator before serving.

 - Add a pinch of salt to make it a little bit salty.